emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

     }

     // createPokemon
-    // Description: Creates a new pokemon using a name and type and returns
+    // Description: Creates a new Pokemon using a name and type and returns
     // it back to the caller.
-    // Returns: A new pokemon resource.
+    // Returns: A new Pokemon resource.
     pub fun createPokemon(name: String, type: String): @Pokemon {
         let newPokemon <- create Pokemon(name: name, type: type) return <- newPokemon